CSFF 9th | Fox Renderfarm & Future Goddess Are Waiting For You!

 The above is the difference between animated movies rendering and video games rendering.
 Let’s talk about the difficulty of film and television rendering.

 Usually 2K movies use an rendering time of about one hour per frame, while Hollywood mainstream movies have resolutions of 2K, 4K, 6K, and 8K, and each quality time will increase by four times.
 If the scene involves complex calculations such as particles and fluids, a frame may take more than 10 hours of rendering time.
-The huge cluster of solves this problem well.
+The huge cluster of render farm solves this problem well.
 Its mode is similar to that of conventional cloud computing, where 3D programs are rendered in remote servers, and user terminals access resources through high-speed internet access via the web or clients.
 The instruction is sent from the user terminal, and the server executes the corresponding rendering task according to the instruction (allocating multi-node multi-frame simultaneous rendering, which will greatly shorten the rendering period), and the rendering result picture is transmitted back to the user terminal for display.
-The can be understood as a high-performance cloud computing cluster system (thousands to tens of thousands of high-performance rendering nodes).
+The cloud render farm can be understood as a high-performance cloud computing cluster system (thousands to tens of thousands of high-performance rendering nodes).

 Recent News List